stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: php

-  For more detailed information about the Account resource, see the `PHP API Documentation <https://docs.stormpath.com/php/apidocs/Stormpath/Resource/Account.html>`__ section of the Reference chapter.
+  For more detailed information about the Account resource, see the `PHP API Documentation <https://docs.stormpath.com/php/apidocs/Stormpath/Resource/Account.html>`__.

 .. only:: python